TheGrimsey/oxidized_navigation/README.md

 - [X] Pathfinding across tiles.
 - [X] Generate tiles asynchronously
 - [X] Clean up intermediate representations when we finish processing a tile (Voxelized, Open cells, etc. Only keeping polymesh).
+- [ ] Quick "How to use" guide.
 - [ ] Implement areas allowing to specify differing cost of traveling.
-- [ ] Mark areas too close to walls as unwalkable
+- [ ] Mark areas too close to walls as unwalkable based on character width.
+- [ ] Allow creating nav-mesh from meshes (probably add an option to ``NavMeshAffector``).
+- [ ] Switch to the Bevy 0.9 plugin settings system.
+- [ ] Code Tests.
+- [ ] Benchmarks for tile generation & pathfinding.
 - [ ] Optimize linking tiles.
 (At a cost of memory we can save a lot of time finding OffMesh links by just... saving indices of the polygons with OffMesh links)
 - [ ] Adjust memory representation for cache usage.
 (Some data we only need when linking tiles and not pathfinding)
-- [ ] Switch to more Rust-y implementations where it makes sense (Option<>, enums, etc).
-- [ ] Switch to the Bevy 0.9 plugin settings system.
-- [ ] Quick "How to use" guide.

 ## How to use:

-### This is in no way production ready.
-You can't navigate with this.

 1. Add a ``NavMeshSettings`` resource.
 2. Add the ``OxidizedNavigationPlugin`` plugin.
-3. Attach a ``NavMeshAffector`` to any entity that should affect the Nav-Mesh, this will make sure that the Nav-Mesh is updated.
+3. Attach a ``NavMeshAffector`` to any entity that should affect the Nav-Mesh, the Nav-mesh will automatically update when this entity moves.

 ## Nav Mesh Tiles.